kristoffer-dyrkorn/software-renderer/tutorial/README.md

 (This article is part of a [series](#sections).
 You can jump to the [previous section](#3-the-first-basic-rasterizer) or the [next section](#5-weve-got-to-move-it) if you would like to.)

 In this section, we will take a closer look at what happens when we draw two triangles that share an edge.
-There are some important details that need to be resolved.
+There are some important details here that need to be resolved.

 ## The application code